 Recommended Massage Frequency

-Here are some recommendations for frequency:
+Here are some practical frequency guidelines:

 Ideal Session Duration